 We are a clinical-stage immunotherapy and targeted oncology company focused on the acquisition, development and commercialization of novel treatments for patients with solid tumor cancers.
-We are evaluating our lead antibody product candidate, cosibelimab, an anti-programmed death-ligand 1 ("PD-L1") antibody licensed from the Dana-Farber Cancer Institute ("Dana-Farber"), in an ongoing global, open-label, multicohort Phase 1 clinical trial in checkpoint therapy-naïve patients with selected recurrent or metastatic cancers, including ongoing cohorts in locally advanced and metastatic cutaneous squamous cell carcinoma ("CSCC") intended to support one or more applications for marketing approval.
-Based on top-line and interim results in metastatic and locally advanced CSCC, respectively, we submitted a Biologics License Application ("BLA") to the U.S. Food and Drug Administration ("FDA") for these indications in January 2023, which application is filed and under review with a Prescription Drug User Fee Act ("PDUFA") goal date of January 3, 2024.
+We are evaluating our lead antibody product candidate, cosibelimab, an anti-programmed death-ligand 1 ("PD-L1") antibody licensed from the Dana-Farber Cancer Institute, in an ongoing global, open-label, multicohort Phase 1 clinical trial in checkpoint therapy-naïve patients with selected recurrent or metastatic cancers, including ongoing cohorts in locally advanced and metastatic cutaneous squamous cell carcinoma ("CSCC") intended to support one or more applications for marketing approval.
+Based on top-line and interim results in metastatic and locally advanced CSCC, respectively, we submitted a Biologics License Application ("BLA") to the U.S. Food and Drug Administration ("FDA") for these indications in January 2023.
+On December 15, 2023, the FDA issued a complete response letter ("CRL") for the cosibelimab BLA for the treatment of patients with metastatic or locally advanced CSCC who are not candidates or curative surgery or radiation.
+The CRL only cites findings that arose during a multi-sponsor inspection of our third-party contract manufacturing organization as approvability issues to address in a resubmission.
+Checkpoint intends to seek to address the issues raised in the CRL in a potential BLA resubmission.
 In addition, we are evaluating our lead small-molecule, targeted anti-cancer agent, olafertinib, a third-generation epidermal growth factor receptor ("EGFR") inhibitor, as a potential new treatment for patients with EGFR mutation-positive non-small cell lung cancer ("NSCLC").